Body Fat Percentage Estimator

 Why does my waist need to be larger than my neck?

-The US Navy formula uses the difference between waist and neck measurements.
-If they're equal or neck is larger, the logarithm calculation produces an invalid result.
+The US Navy formula uses the difference between waist and neck measurements in a logarithm.
+If the neck is equal to or larger than the waist, the calculation produces an invalid result.
+This reflects an extreme (and unhealthy) body composition.

-Monthly is sufficient.
-Body fat changes slowly — weekly measurements are prone to fluctuations from water retention, digestion, and measurement error.
+Monthly is ideal.
+Body fat changes slowly — weekly measurements pick up normal fluctuations from water retention, digestion, and measuring technique rather than real fat loss.
+Monthly gives a cleaner signal.

 Related Calculators